Prajwal971/Better-Use-of-React-Hooks/README.md

   3)
-  do not use useState() simply....inFact try avoiding or minimising it.
+  do not use useEffect() simply....inFact try avoiding or minimising it.
+Dont use too many useEffect

   EX:-
   const[firstName, setFirstName] = useState("")